 WHAT IS THE BEST WAY TO BE CREATIVE?

 Essentially, to be creative is to see any given field of opportunity as being in an alternating state rather than a fixed condition.
-This might be a field of play, a medium like paint or marble, or a field of sound, movement or ideas.
+This might be a field of play, a medium like paint or a field of sound, movement or ideas.
 When we are being creative we learn to see the universe as a malleable field open to change, growth, and creativity.
-In my book I offer ten key takeaways from observing the world in a state of flux rather than a fixed condition.
+In my book I offer ten key takeaways by observing the world in a state of flux rather than a fixed condition.
 In addition to altering the field of play, creativity enables mindfulness because it connects us with the same quantum engine that informs thought and formulates perception.